lsdsoftware/simple-cache/README.md

 # simple-cache
-Memory, disk, and S3 cache implementations with simple TTL.
-Cache keys can be any object but must have a valid `toString()`.
+Memory and disk cache implementations with simple TTL.

 For use with [multilayer-async-cache-builder](https://github.com/ken107/multilayer-async-cache-builder)